tahircengiz/gestHero/technical_journey.md

 - Renamed generated extension folder to `GestHero` and updated README install steps.
 - Changed repository visibility to public.
 - Renamed the journal file to `technical_journey.md`.
+- Added `.gitignore` for generated/build folders and editor artifacts.
+- Updated README with public repository link.